hayesall/hayesall.github.io/_posts/2020-10-15-plotkin-inductive-generalization.md

 ---
 layout: article
-title: "Revisiting 'A Note on Inductive Generalization'"
+title: "θ-Subsumption: A Tutorial on Inductive Generalization"
 description: "Here I discuss Plotkin's 1970 paper on inductive generalization, an important paper in some portions of the programming languages and inductive logic programming communities."
 date: 2020-11-23
 excerpt: >-